Bearer/bearer-action/README.md

 ### `exit_code`

-Exit code of the curio binary, 0 indicates a pass
+Exit code of the binary, 0 indicates a pass